Like most writers, I get asked a lot of questions about what I do and how I do it. Maybe the one you’re wanting to ask will be answered below.

 What did you do before you were a writer?

-First and foremost, I was a wife and mom (my favorite “job” of all).
+My favorite “job” was being a mom to my two daughters.
 Secondary to that, I had a career in office administration.
 I thrived in business management situations, and I still love that aspect of my writing career.

 Will you read my manuscript or write my story for me?